julz/gobbledeegook/README.md

 gobbledeegook
 =============

-Completely for fun, simple golang utility to generates structs from messages.json files for easy internationalization.
+Completely for fun, simple golang utility to generate structs from messages.[lang].json files for easy internationalization.